2009 Kosovan local elections: Vushtrri

-Unrecognized results in predominantly Serb communities
+Unrecognized results in predominantly Serb municipalities

 The Serb community in northern Kosovo generally boycotted the 2009 local elections.
 Although elections were formally held and results certified for Leposavić, Zubin Potok, and Zvečan, the turnouts were extremely low, the outcomes were not recognized internationally or in the communities in question, and the winning candidates never took power.

 Leposavić

 Note: The nine candidates who were formally elected were the only candidates on the ballot.
 There were nineteen seats in the assembly.

 Zubin Potok

 Note: There was only one candidate on the Democratic Party of Kosovo's list.

 Zvečan

 Note: There were only two candidates on the Alliance for the Future of Kosovo's list.
 There were nineteen seats in the assembly.